Post-Decree Enforcement in Spokane, Washington: Addressing Court Order Compliance

 - Witness statements regarding non-compliance

-- Expert testimony when specialized knowledge is relevant
+- Professional testimony when specialized knowledge is relevant

 - Pattern evidence showing ongoing or willful violations